 In order to ensure your child is getting enough sleep, parents need to understand the age-appropriate sleep needs of their children.
 The National Sleep Foundation recommends your kids get this much sleep, broken down by age range:

 Teenagers (14-17) Average sleep time: 8-10 hours.
-I recommend encouraging bedtime starting at 9:30-10pm.
+We recommend encouraging bedtime starting at 9:30-10pm.
 Bedtime would depend on school start time or morning activities.

-Summertime usually means your own sleep schedule has likely been neglected along with your kids.
-So it’s important that you also make changes to get back on your own sleep track.
+The last few months likely affected your own sleep schedule, too.
+It’s important that you also make changes to get back on your own sleep track.
 When your children witness you making those changes, they’ll be more willing to follow suit.

 You can do this by getting them back to appropriate bedtimes—consistently.
-Get them into their school routine ahead of time by having your child go to sleep and wake up at the same time every day—on the same schedule they’ll have once they go back to school.
-Even on weekends, you shouldn’t stray more than an hour or so from bedtime.
+Get them into their school routine by having your child go to sleep and wake up at the same time every day—even on weekends.
+Try your best not to stray more than an hour or so from bedtime on Friday and Saturday nights.

-And for little ones entering their first year of school—it can be extra exhausting for their little bodies.
-So for the first month or so, I recommend making sure bedtime is nice and early, perhaps earlier than usual, until they’ve adjusted to their new routine.
+And for kids in their first year of school—it can be extra exhausting for their little bodies.
+So for the first several months, we recommend making sure bedtime is nice and early, perhaps earlier than usual, until they’ve adjusted to their new routine.

 Begin implementing your consistent bedtime routine with enough time for it to be a relaxed experience.
 Not only does a consistent routine prepare your child for sleep, it allows you and your child to have some quality one-on-one time that often gets lost in the mad dash of your day-to-day.